Complying development is a fast track planning and building approval which can be issued within 20 days. It can save homeowners up to $15,000.

 - land in the 25 Australian Noise Exposure Forecast (ANEF) counter or a higher ANEF counter

-- unsewered land in a drinking water catchment identified in an environmental planning instruments
+- unsewered land in a drinking water catchment identified in an environmental planning instrument

 - land declared as a special area